-Finding the most affordable places to live in Connecticut is challenging even if you're a native.
-State-wide, Connecticut has a median home value of $356,600.
+Finding a home that meets your needs without breaking the bank can be a serious challenge.
+State-wide, Connecticut has a median home value of $279,700.
 When you add in maintenance costs and property taxes, it can be difficult for many to buy and own a home.
-Because of that, we scoured the data to find the most affordable cities in Connecticut, looking at median home prices, cost of living, and other factors to find your best options.

 Tucked into the Northwest corner of Connecticut, Torrington has the most affordable home price to income ratio on this list.
 The micropolitan is home to about 36,000 people within city limits and has been rated as one of the best places in the country to retire.